apache/skywalking/docs/en/setup/service-agent/java-agent/agent-optional-plugins/Logger-plugin.md

 # Configuration file

-By default, the configuration file is in `apache-skywalking-apm-bin/agent/config//logger-plugin/logconfig.properties`.Of course, **If the file does not exist, the configuration will still be configured with the following default values:**
+By default, the configuration file is in `apache-skywalking-apm-bin/agent/config//logger-plugin/logconfig.properties`.Of course, **If the file does not exist, the default configurations are as following,**

 ```properties
 log4j.packages=*